-MS SQL Server Login, User & Schema Mapping (Compared with Oracle)
+MS SQL Server Login Account, DB User, and Schema Mapping (Compared with Oracle)

 1. Introduction

-Recently, while serving as TA on a CI/CD deployment-management project, I also took on some DBA work and ended up dealing directly with MS SQL Server's account-management structure.
+Recently, while serving as a TA on a CI/CD deployment-management system project, I also took on some DBA work.
+In that process, I got to directly handle MS SQL Server's account management structure.

-The thing Oracle veterans find most confusing when first meeting SQL Server is that the login account and the schema are decoupled.
+The part many Oracle-experienced people find most confusing when they first encounter SQL Server is exactly that the login account and the schema operate separately.

-• So creating the SCOTT account means you work in the SCOTT schema right away.
+• If you create the SCOTT account, you immediately work in the SCOTT schema.

 CREATE USER SCOTT IDENTIFIED BY tiger;